exercism/configlet/README.md

-  -e, --exercise <slug>           Only operate on this exercise -o, --offline                   Do not update the cached 'problem-specifications' data -a, --author                    The author of the exercise, approach or article -d, --difficult                 The difficulty of the exercise (default: 1)
+  -e, --exercise <slug>           Only operate on this exercise -o, --offline                   Do not update the cached 'problem-specifications' data -a, --author                    The author of the exercise, approach or article -d, --difficulty                The difficulty of the exercise (default: 1)

 Options for fmt:
   -e, --exercise <slug>           Only operate on this exercise